 You can meditate at any time.
 The ideal time to meditate is on an empty or near-empty stomach right before breakfast or dinner.

 Find a quiet and comfortable place where you won’t be disturbed for the next 15 minutes.
 Wear comfortable clothing.

 Step 3: The Meditation Journey

 Find a suitable position.
 Sit or lie down comfortably.
 Begin to relax and allow your mind to settle.

 Now close your eyes and breathe deeply.
 As you breathe in, allow your abdomen to expand outward.

 As you exhale, allow your stomach to sink while keeping your chest still.

-Keep breathing deeply, inhaling and exhaling as above for a few more times.
+Keep breathing deeply, inhaling, and exhaling as above a few more times.
 Then breathe normally.

 You’re feeling calm and relaxed.

 Now imagine yourself taking a journey into your future.
 Picture your future self as vividly as you can.